freenas/freenas-docs/userguide/storage.rst

  zfs send local/data@auto-20110922.1753-2h | ssh -i /data/ssh/replication 192.168.2.6 zfs receive local/data@auto-20110922.1753-2h

-.. note:: if the :command:`zfs send` fails, open :ref:`Shell` on
-          *PULL* and use the
+.. note:: If the :command:`zfs send` fails, open :ref:`Shell` on *PULL* and use the
    :command:`zfs destroy -R volume_name@snapshot_name`
    command to delete the stuck snapshot.
 You can then use the :command:`zfs list -t snapshot` on *PULL* to confirm if the snapshot successfully replicated.

-After successfully transmitting the snapshot, recheck again after the time period between snapshots lapses to see if the next snapshot successfully transmitted.
+After successfully transmitting the snapshot, check again after the time period between snapshots lapses to see if the next snapshot successfully transmitted.
 If it is still not working, you can manually send the specified snapshot with this command::

  zfs send local/data@auto-20110922.1753-2h | ssh -i /data/ssh/replication 192.168.2.6 zfs receive local/data@auto-20110922.1753-2h

 .. index:: Scrub
 .. _Scrubs: